Nimdy/SELKS-probe/README.md

 # Setup Suricata on host to monitor

--Add info
+-Add info about installing Suricata as a probe (pcap or meta data only or both)

--Add how to mount to Azure blob storage
+-Add how to mount to Azure file share storage and dump all files to the file share.

--Add configurations
+-Add configuration files